Connect with others who understand.

 Make sure to take your DMTs as directed.
 Skipping medication, decreasing your doses, or taking your medication in ways not directed by your doctor can make your MS worse.

-If you’re not happy with your DMT for any reason, talk to your health care team.
-There are many approved DMTs for MS, and your neurologist can help you switch to a different treatment option that works better for you.
-Your doctor can also help recommend a wash-out period that will keep you safe while minimizing your risk of MS flares.
+If you’re not happy with your DMT for any reason, talk to your neurology care team.
+Many DMTs are approved for MS, and your neurologist can help you switch to an MS treatment option that works better for you.
+Your doctor can also help recommend a washout period that will keep you safe while minimizing your risk of MS flares.

 Talk With Others Who Understand

-MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-On MyMSTeam, more than 207,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+MyMSTeam is the online social network for people with multiple sclerosis and their loved ones.
+On MyMSTeam, more than 217,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 Maureen McNulty studied molecular genetics and English at Ohio State University.
 Learn more about her here.